unikraft-upb/app-helloworld-gcov/README.md

 Coverage support can be used for profile-guided optimization (PGO).
 This is why the usual way to compile and link a program under test is via the `-fprofile-generate` option; it includes the `-fprofile-arcs` option.

+Building and running the application can be done either using [kraft](https://github.com/unikraft/kraft) or with the manual approach.

 ## Dependencies

 The following libraries / dependencies are required: